-Minnesota law requires that school districts identify whether students are English Language Learners (ELLs).
-The law requires a language instruction program for Els with limited English proficiency.
+Minnesota law requires that school districts identify whether students are Multilingual Learners (MLs).
+The law requires a language instruction program for MLs with limited English proficiency.
 The identification process and placement of children in a language instruction educational program follows this procedure:

-When parents wish to enroll their children at Saint Cloud Math and Science Academy (SCMSA), they will complete the enrollment form (See Appendix A).
-The enrollment form will serve also as the Home Language Questionnaire.
+When parents wish to enroll their children at Saint Cloud Math and Science Academy (SCMSA), they will complete the enrollment form.
+The enrollment form will serve also as the Home Language Questionnaire (HLQ).
 This is completed by the parents of all new students.
 If the parent needs assistance in completing the form in English, they will have a translator to assist them.

-• A parent or guardian indicates on the Home Language Questionnaire (HLQ), if their child has either first learned a language other than English, comes from a home where the language usually spoken is other than English, or usually speaks a language other than English, a copy of the HLQ is given to the EL teachers.
+A parent or guardian indicates on the Home Language Questionnaire whether their child first learned a language other than English, comes from a home where the language usually spoken is a language other than English, and/or usually speaks a language other than English themselves.
+A copy of the completed HLQ is given to the ML teachers.

 All students who have any language other than English noted on their HLQ will have their English proficiency assessed.
-The District Minnesota Automated Reporting Student System (MARSS) Coordinator will notify the building principal along with the EL teachers, who will administer the World-Class Instructional Design and Assessment (WIDA) placement test to the student.
-Kindergarten students will be assessed by an EL teacher using the WIDA Access Placement Test (W-APT) assessment screener.
+The Assistant Principal will notify the ML teachers, who will administer the World-Class Instructional Design and Assessment (WIDA) screener to the student.
+Kindergarten students will be assessed by an ML teacher using the WIDA Access Placement Test (W-APT) assessment screener.
+Scores will be given to SCMSA's Minnesota Automated Reporting Student System (MARSS) Coordinator to indicate if a student is an ML learner for MARSS reporting.

-• A district must begin the process of identification within 10 days of enrollment.
-As mentioned above, all newly enrolling students must have a completed MNLS in their cumulative folder.
-Annually, within 30 calendar days after the beginning of a new school year, the district must have completed the identification process; both the completion of the MNLS and the English language proficiency assessment.
+A district must begin the process of identification within 10 days of enrollment.
+All newly enrolling students must have a completed Minnesota Language Survey (MNLS) in their cumulative folder (Appendix D).
+Annually, within 30 calendar days after the beginning of a new school year, the district must have completed both the completion of the MNLS and the English language proficiency assessment.
 A student's parent or guardian will be notified of service within 30 calendar days.
-If enrollment occurs after the beginning of the school year ( in the middle or end) of the school year, the district has two weeks to complete the process and notify the parents.
+If enrollment occurs after the beginning of the school year (in the middle or end) of the school year, the district has two weeks to complete the process and notify the parents.

-The decision to identify a student as EL should be based on the following Flow Chart from MN
+The decision to identify a student as ML should be based on the Flow Chart from MN Department of Education found in Appendix A.

-Department of Education.
-(Appendix A)